MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/org-model.md

 When a business partner request to join a B2B e-commerce site is approved, the following actions are performed:

-- Two new customer records are created in the system: a **Type Organization** customer record for the business partner organization and a **Type Person** customer record for the business partner requestor.
+- Two new customer records are created in the system: a **Type Organization** customer record for the business partner organization, and a **Type Person** customer record for the business partner requestor.
 - A new customer hierarchy record is created under **Customer \> Customer hierarchy** with the following header properties:
     - **Customer hierarchy ID** – A unique ID for the customer hierarchy that uses the number sequence defined in Commerce headquarters shared parameters.
     - **Name** – The organization name of the business partner, as specified in the onboarding request.